platformio/platformio-docs/projectconf/section_platformio.rst

 command.
 A default value is ``src`` that means that folder is located in the root of project.

-This option can be overridden by global environment variable :envvar:`PLATFORMIO_SRC_DIR`.
+This option can also be configured by global environment variable :envvar:`PLATFORMIO_SRC_DIR`.

 .. note::
-    This option is useful for people who migrate from Arduino/Energia IDEs where source directory should have the same name like the main source file.
+    This option is useful for people who migrate from Arduino IDE where source directory should have the same name as a main source file.
     See `example <https://github.com/platformio/platformio-examples/tree/develop/atmelavr/arduino-own-src_dir>`__ project with own source directory.

 .. _projectconf_pio_lib_dir: